Psudonem/notes/linguistics/sept5.md

 What do you knwo when you know a langyage?
 - phonetics: how do you produce and recognize the sounds of your language
-- phonology:
+- phonology: how do the sounds work together as a system? how it sounds vs what the spelling is
-- morphology
+- morphology:
 - semtantics
 - syntax
 - pragmatics: non literal uses of language
 - sociolinguistics: how social factors govern how we use language and perceive the lanugae of others. social groups, identity, and how language changes
--

-Generative linguistics (Chomsky): We are all born with a *language aquizition device*.
+Generative linguistics (Chomsky): We are all born with a **language aquizition device**.
 A machine that allows us to aquire language and learn easily.

 Homework